mgrauer/booklist/index.md

 * Revenge of the Tipping Point: Overstories, Superspreaders, and the Rise of Social Engineering, by Malcolm Gladwell, 2024; 304p `4`
 * The Diary of a CEO: The 33 Laws of Business and Life, by Steven Barlett, 2023; Audiobook `4`
 * The E-Myth Revisited: Why Most Small Businesses Don't Work and What to Do About It, by Michael E Gerber, 2009; Audiobook `4`
+* Making Numbers Count: The Art and Science of Communicating Numbers, by Chip Heath and Karla Starr, 2002; Audiobook `4`
+* Clear Thinking: Turning Ordinary Moments into Extraordinary Results, by Shane Parrish, 2023; Audiobook `5`
+* The Righteous Mind: Why Good People Are Divided by Politics and Religion, by Jonathan Haidt, 2013; Audiobook `5`

+Did Not Finish
-* WIP In Over Our Heads: The Mental Demands of Modern Life, by Robert Kegan, 1994; 355p
+* In Over Our Heads: The Mental Demands of Modern Life, by Robert Kegan, 1994; 355p Ideas `5` Editing `3` (Peopleware bookclub)

 * WIP Made to Stick: Why Some Ideas Survive and Others Die, by Chip Heath and Dan Heath, 2007, 306p
-* WIP Making Numbers Count: The Art and Science of Communicating Numbers, by Chip Heath and Karla Starr, 2002, Audiobook
 * WIP Good Strategy Bad Strategy
 * WIP How to Use Financial Statments: A Guide to Understanding the Numbers, by James Bandler, 1994; 142p
 * WIP The New Economics, by W. Edwards Deming, 1994; 234p